Zod-/InstaSynchP-Layouts/README.md

 *   Opacity of chat on a new message

 *   # hex color of the font in fullscreen

+*   # hex color of the outline in fullscreen

 License
 -----------